 A compromise may have to be found.
 One solution might be to work out a method to prevent the EFB from locking if ground speed exceeds say 50 knots, perhaps in a reverse of ‘driving mode’?

 Given the reduced control over the ecosystem compared to iOS, Android devices can present more security challenges.
 Operating system updates can be delayed as they filter through layers of QA and customisation from Google to the device manufacturer to a cell carrier and finally to the device.

 Choose Android devices where the ‘lag’ from Google to device is as short as possible.
 Examples of this include the Google Pixel Slate and Samsung Galaxy range of tablets, among several brands.

-Rooting (aka jailbreaking) of some Android devices can be very easy indeed, though others are much harder, hence even greater requirement for an MDM compared to iOS.
+Rooting (aka jailbreaking) of some Android devices can be very easy with some devices, though others are much harder, hence even greater requirement for an MDM compared to iOS.

 ‘Sideloading’ of custom apps from SD cards or over USB is also easy through the Android Debug Bridge (ADB).
 Hence, it is important to disable USB connectivity and the SD card.
-This may bring practical challenges, but is an important step in securing Android EFBs.
+This may bring practical challenges, but can be an important step in securing Android EFBs.

 Follow similar lock-down steps as with iOS: MDM, strong PIN, removal of the browser and apps outside of the MDM, biometric auth, screen locking, a testing environment for update stability evaluation.